dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Const type variable elimination

-If performing inference on a const value of a generic class results results in inferred type arguments to the generic class which contain free type variables from an enclosing generic class or method, the free type variables shall be eliminated by taking the least closure of the inferred type with respect to the
+If performing inference on a const value of a generic class results in inferred type arguments to the generic class which contain free type variables from an enclosing generic class or method, the free type variables shall be eliminated by taking the least closure of the inferred type with respect to the